 Here’s what we suggest for positive dental visits for kids:

-· Use only positive words when answering your kids’ questions.
+· At TruDentistry we use only positive words when answering your kids’ questions.
 Soft, easy, fun and play are good words to use.
 Kids respond to your temperament and will usually do much better when the parent has a playful approach.

 · Avoid using words like pain, hurt, needle and shot.
 These words make kids (and many adults) scared and anxious.
 We really work hard to ensure the comfort of all of our patients, but sometimes we see parents projecting their own fears onto their children.
 In the end, it is not helpful and often times wasted anxiety because of all that we do for the comfort of our patients.